 Dream Makers Youth Foundation (DMYF) is a non-profit organization that provides community-based educational, recreational, and therapeutic services to children with special needs throughout Metropolitan Atlanta.
-Dream Makers also has a handwriting program for children with special needs and you can learn about it by clicking here: http://www.rhythmandwriting.com/
+Dream Makers also has a handwriting program for children with special needs.
+It's called "Rhythm and Writing" and you can learn about it by clicking below: http://www.rhythmandwriting.com/

 During the summer months many parents want to find recreational or camp programs for their children.
 Sometimes it can be especially hard to find programs that accept children with disabilities or programs that are specifically designed for these youngsters.
 The purpose of this Directory is to help parents, educators, and other interested citizens in the Metro Atlanta area find such programs.